National Association of Racing

 The National Association of Racing (地方競馬全国協会 Chiho Keiba Zenkoku Kyokai, or NAR) is the authority for horse races operated by local governments in Japan (Prefectures, cities/towns/villages or unions of them).
 NAR itself does not operate horse races.

+By contrast, Japan Racing Association is a public company established in Japan under a law to operate Chūō Keiba (中央競馬 Central horse racing) and to manage racecourses, and horse-training facilities in the country.

-In Japan, horse racing operated by local governments are called chiho keiba (地方競馬).
+In Japan, horse races operated by local governments are called chiho keiba (地方競馬).

 Racetracks

 Here is the list of racetracks holding races operated by local governments (as of July 2019).
 All are oval flat dirt tracks except Obihiro (ban'ei) and Morioka (dirt outside and turf inside).
 Only four are left-handed (counter-clockwise), the others are right-handed (clockwise).

 Racetracks used to hold prefectural/municipal races

 The following courses now hold only Japan Racing Association (JRA) races.